 A number of tour combinations can be organised.

 For travellers who are prepared to pay for domestic flights then a popular combination is to fly into Harare and take a connecting flight to Victoria falls.
 Two to three days at Victoria falls will allow a traveller to see the famous waterfalls, white water rafting and bungee jumping.
-The next part of the journey would be to fly from Victoria falls to Kariba and hire a houseboat for 4 nights.
-After this would be the last stage of the journey to Mana Pools, a World Heritage Site, that is famous for allowing tourists to walk freely amongst the animals without a ranger (this is very rare in Africa).
+The next part of the journey would be to fly from Victoria falls to Lake Kariba and hire a houseboat for 4 nights.
+After this would be a journey to Mana Pools, a World Heritage Site, that is famous for allowing tourists to walk freely amongst the animals without a ranger (this is very rare in Africa).

 Clycling tours can be organised in the mountains of the Eastern Highlands where there is less traffic and fantastic views.
 It is possible to have a connecting flight to Victoria Falls and cycle amongst the animals.
 Both road and mountain biking can be done.
 The paved roads that are less used are in decent condition.